Virtual routing and forwarding: Full implementation

 The scaling limitations of VRF Lite are resolved by the implementation of IP VPNs.
 In this implementation, a core backbone network is responsible for the transmission of data across the wide area between VRF instances at each edge location.
 IP VPNs have been traditionally deployed by carriers to provide a shared wide-area backbone network for multiple customers.
 They are also appropriate in the large enterprise, multi-tenant and shared data center environments.

 In a typical deployment, customer edge (CE) routers handle local routing in a traditional fashion and disseminate routing information into the provider edge (PE) where the routing tables are virtualized.
 The PE router then encapsulates the traffic, marks it to identify the VRF instance, and transmits it across the provider backbone network to the destination PE router.
 The destination PE router then decapsulates the traffic and forwards it to the CE router at the destination.
 The backbone network is completely transparent to the customer equipment, allowing multiple customers or user communities to use the common backbone network while maintaining end-to-end traffic separation.

 Routes across the provider backbone network are maintained using an interior gateway protocol – typically iBGP.
 IBGP uses extended community attributes in a common routing table to differentiate the customers' routes with overlapping IP addresses.

 IP VPN is most commonly deployed across an MPLS backbone as the inherent labeling of packets in MPLS lends itself to the identification of the customer VRF.
 Some IP VPN implementations (notably Nortel's IP-VPN Lite) use a simpler IP-in-IP encapsulation over a pure IP backbone, eliminating the need to maintain and support an MPLS environment.

+VRF management

+VRF management covers the lifecycle of creating, modifying, and decommissioning VRF instances.
+Each VRF requires a unique route distinguisher and one or more route target values that control route import and export.
+Interfaces must be explicitly bound to a VRF, and because overlapping IP subnets are permitted across VRFs, addressing conflicts must be tracked during provisioning.
+When inter-VRF connectivity is needed, route leaking is configured through selective route target manipulation or VRF aware route maps.
+Infrastructure management platforms such as Device42 and Obelinf centralize VRF definitions, RD/RT values, interface mappings and IP allocations, providing operators with a single reference for planning and daily operations.

+Changes to VRF definitions can affect network segmentation and tenant isolation, so modifications should follow a change control process with peer review and documented rollback procedures.
+Post change verification, such as inspecting the VRF routing table, confirming interface bindings, and validating reachability between expected endpoints, helps ensure the intended segmentation is preserved.